ForestHeart/jetbrains-monokai-sublime/readme.md

-## THIS IS A FORK FROM https://github.com/DmitryLanda/phpstorm-monokai
+## THIS IS CUSTOMIZED FORK FROM https://github.com/OtaK/jetbrains-monokai-sublime
-#### This version supports Objective-C (for AppCode), Java (for IntelliJ IDEA), Ruby (for RubyMine, even though it already has a Monokai color scheme), and has better PHP support (PhpStorm)
+#### This version has better PHP support (PhpStorm) for twig, symfony.

 This is a port of the Monokai theme from Sublime Text 2 to IntelliJ IDEA-based IDEs.
 It looks a bit like this: